Abhijna-Raghavendra/MA-204-SML_Project/project-1/README.md

 # Course Project1: Machine Learning Algorithm for Disease Classification

-This repository contains my submission to MA-204(SML) course project-1.
+This is my submission to MA-204(SML) course project-1.

 ## Problem